How much does an LLC cost in Michigan?

 Some LLCs may need a business license in Michigan.
 This depends on your industry and where your LLC is located.
 You’ll need to check with your municipality to see if there are any annual fees for the business license.

 No, you aren’t required to hire an attorney to form your LLC in Michigan.
-You’re allowed to form your LLC yourself if you’d like.
+A small business owner can complete the LLC formation process on their own if they want to.

 A business attorney usually charges between $800 and $2,500 to form an LLC.

-You aren’t required to hire a professional service company to form your LLC in Michigan.
+You aren’t required to hire an LLC formation service company to form your LLC in Michigan.
 You’re allowed to form your LLC yourself if you’d like.

 However, if you want to save time and make sure your LLC is filed correctly, we recommend hiring Northwest ($39 + state fee).